purplesusan/cadence-client/docs/activities.md

      ...
 }
 ```
-When download is complete, the download service potentially calls back from a different process:
+When the download is complete, the download service potentially calls back from a different process:
 ```java
     public <R> void completeActivity(byte[] taskToken, R result) {
         completionClient.complete(taskToken, result);